Big Cartel Review.

 Custom fields and a real scripting language were the big hurdles, but there were a few niggles that made my life more difficult than I prefer.

 Big Cartel uses Prototype to process their forms and add basic functionality if you choose to use their templates.
 That’s a problem for two reasons.
 First, I’m a jQuery man myself, and that means I either need to trip my way through Prototype or include another library.
-I chose to include jQuery.1 Second, including jQuery introduced an obscure Prototype + jQuery + Opera bug that took a long time to track down.2
+I chose to include jQuery. ((I know, I know.
+I’m killing the page load time.))
+Second, including jQuery introduced an obscure Prototype + jQuery + Opera bug that took a long time to track down. ((For those interested, it had to do with the scrolling navigation and calculating height.
+The first fix I found ended up breaking things on iPhone OS devices.
+Here’s the winning jQuery patch.))

 Last, and definitely least, once a product has been created, there’s no way to change the URL.
 Actually, there’s no way to affect the URL at all, so choose your product names carefully.